ramired2/CS633-team1/README.md

 [Click here to see the deployed webapp](https://pgcqm.onrender.com/)

 ## Important
-* When uploading a deck
+* Before uploading a deck
     - Ensure content is not near edges of slide as some content may be cut off
     - Ensure naming conventions are being followed.
-A deck should\have "Module <#>.ppt/x" at the end of the name to ensure it is placed in the correct module.
+A deck should</br>have "Module <#>.ppt/x" at the end of the name to ensure it is placed in the correct module.

 * After uploading a deck
     - Double check each slide looks as desired in the Student View as some images, text, or items may have shifted or were cut off during ppt --> png conversion